venveo/craft-view-count/README.md

         composer require venveo/popular-entries

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Popular Entries.

-## Popular Entries Overview

--Insert text here-

-## Configuring Popular Entries

--Insert text here-

-## Using Popular Entries

--Insert text here-

-## Popular Entries Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [Venveo](https://venveo.com)